 “We’re just characters in a story the universe is telling itself.”

 The tunnel swallows us.
-The lights in front are soon the only thing visible, other than the vague silhouettes of the other passengers.
+The lights in front are soon the only thing visible, apart from the vague silhouettes of the other passengers.

 “How so?”
 Alazne asks.
 “I think we move the plot along with our actions.”